nathanghart/Open-Source-Chili/README.md

 •	Judges’ Favorite
 •	People’s Choice	Soups/Stews/Curries:

-I'll post the recipe here the day of the competiion :)
+I'll post the recipe here the day of the competition :)